Board of Management Charter

 He holds Masters Degrees in Business and Engineering Science and completed a Harvard executive program looking at private sector involvement in infrastructure delivery.

-He is also a Council of Australian Governments Senior Official and holds multiple Board positions including the Cross River Rail Delivery Authority, Building Queensland and the Great Barrier Reef Marine Park Authority.
+He is also a Council of Australian Governments Senior Official and holds multiple Board positions including the Cross River Rail Delivery Authority and the Great Barrier Reef Marine Park Authority.

-Ms Rachel Hunter is a highly regarded and accomplished Director-General and CEO, having worked across various portfolios.
+Rachel is a highly regarded and accomplished Director-General and CEO, having worked across various portfolios.

 Ms Hunter is a former Director-General of two Queensland Government departments – the Department of Justice and Attorney-General, and the Department of Education, Training and the Arts.
 Ms Hunter also served as Queensland’s Public Service Commissioner from 2000 to 2003.